 The heavyweight of this library already indicates the amazing quality of the samples, certainly something to look forward to playing with, and a good reason to make some space on your hard drive.

-The variety of articulations doesn’t just look good on paper, and provides a very comprehensive set of tools to work with.
-Just like the other “Symphony Series” libraries, it shines in flexibility, precision, and ease-of-use, while maintaining highest industry standard, and providing inspiration, and new ideas as well.
+The variety of articulations doesn’t just look good on paper and provides a very comprehensive set of tools to work with.
+Just like the other “Symphony Series” libraries, it shines in flexibility, precision, and ease-of-use, while maintaining the highest industry standard, and providing inspiration, and new ideas as well.

 It might not be the biggest ensemble ever sampled, but it really does make a solid point of showing, that size doesn’t always matter.
 I would even go as far as saying that what some can’t even achieve with a much bigger ensemble, this library manages with “just” six players.